Athletics — Students have the choice of playing different sports and levels.

 A Back to School Coffee – This is a first-day-of-school event for parents.
 After drop-off, parents walk over to the Lyon Center for a coffee get-together.

-Parents' Back to School Night – This not-to-be missed event kicks off the school year and begins with our Volunteer Fair, where parents can learn can learn about all the different events, activities, and volunteer opportunities.
+Parents' Back to School Night – This not-to-be missed event kicks off the school year and begins with our Volunteer Fair, where parents can learn about all the different events, activities, and volunteer opportunities.
 In the church, we begin with a prayer service introducing the SJB school faculty, the annual theme, Principal's message, School Board, and Home School Association.

 Family Flix -- Families gather on the SJB lawn for a picnic and a movie under the stars on a warm fall night.